 Avoid soil erosion.
 One of the problems of dry creek beds is soil erosion, but you can prevent this before finishing with your final product.
 When designing, make sure the stones are placed higher than the level of the water passage.
 You can also use a strawberry begonia to soften the area where the rock and soil meet so that there will free flow of water.

 Here, the first step is to map out the route of your feature as you can see in this picture.
 You can use paint to draw the path of the creek bed.
 Curve the path instead of creating straight lines so that it can look as natural as possible.

 The next step is to dig the trench.
 This is where you will fill the gravel you see in the picture above.
 You can use a rototiller to help you with the digging.
 However, if you try hard enough, you can do it in a day, especially if the area you want to use is soft.
 The soil that you dig out should be used as mounds on both sides of the trench.

 Fill the sides of the creek with boulders of varying sizes.
 You can also create an expression for them with the soil you dug out so that they can sit tightly.
-After that, bring up the soil around the boulders so that they don’t move.
+After that, bring up the soil around the large boulders so that they don’t move.
 Make sure the smooth and fresh sides of the rocks are facing out.

 The next step is to tile the gravel with sand and pea gravel.
 You should use this mixture in such a way that it covers the sides, and additionally it goes over the creek.
-This should be done so that the weed cover is completely hidden from view and the gravel is invisible too.
+This should be done so that the grass cover is completely hidden from view and the gravel is invisible too.

-The last step is to fill the newly made dry bed creek with rocks and stones of your choice.
+The last step is to fill the newly made dry bed creek with rocks, pebbles and stones of your choice.
 As you can see in the picture, they are evenly spread about to look like a natural creek.
 When you are done, you will have your own dry creek bed to be proud of.